GregDeakin/Greg_Evolve/README.md

 ## seqeunce entropy and information density calculator

-How much time does a low density information carrier take to evolve - what is the minimum density for evolution of complexity Entropy of seqeuences under selection and order due to drift.
+How much time does a low density information carrier take to evolve - what is the minimum density for evolution of complexity.
+Entropy of seqeuences under selection and order due to drift.

+Entropic selection - will a sequence under natural selection evolve to maximise its entropy?